Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 How to make the Kathiawari Cholay?

-1. Take the same pot to add oil and heat it
+1. Take the same pot and add oil and heat it

-3. Stir to mix well and pour the spices mixture into the pot
+3. Stir to mix well and pour the spice mixture into the pot

 4. Cook the masala for 2-3 minutes on medium flame